yrezgui/donation-system/README.md

 2. Create a MongoDB database named `flouss`
 3. Personnalize the config settings (front end one in `app/services/config.js` and back end one in `server/config.js`)
 4. Move to the server folder and run this command : `node index`

-I will write a tutorial soon (french & english).
-Stay tune !